 Ideally, donors should be able to see themselves in place of the subject of your donor-centric story.
 This is also a great way to show current and prospective donors how much you value the people who make your work possible!

 Think differently about your thank you’s.

 Let’s face it.
 An email with “Thanks for the donation” as a subject line isn’t going to get people very excited.
 So, consider starting with something like “You Rock!” or “You made my day!” to put the focus on the donor instead.

 Your supporters will begin to wonder why their donation made you so excited instead of feeling like they are receiving the same boring message as everyone else.
-This kind of messaging will draw new donors to dig deeper into your organization and website to find out more.
+This messaging will draw new donors to dig deeper into your organization and website to find out more.

 And using well-known donors to reach out affirms others believe in the cause.
 They can use phrases like “I wanted to thank you for joining me…” or “I’m glad this is important to you too!”